bogaa/Super-Castlevania-IV-addons/README.md

 # Castlevania-4-ASM-IPS-Patches

 How to use:
 - Applay IPS patches to the ROM mention bellow.
-Most of them require to be patch with A_baseExpansion.ips first.
+Most of them require to be patch with A_baseExpansion.ips first!
 - Stacking IPS might not always work then you need to use ASM to make it work.
 - For asm patching you like to select your options in the main.asm and then patch with make.bat.